 AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

-In Semly, sources help you understand where AI models get information about the brand, competition, products, services, and the whole market category from.
-Thanks to them, you can check why one brand shows up more often in AI answers and another one gets skipped.
+In Semly, sources help you understand where AI models get information about your brand, competitors, products, services, and market category.
+Thanks to them, you can check why one brand appears more often in AI answers, while another is left out.

 AI models don’t answer in a vacuum.
 When creating an answer, they use information available in different places on the Internet and data they already know or can fetch while generating the answer.